vahabahmadvand/EditorUtilityExtension-Doc/README.md

-# Customizing Editor
+# Customizing the Unreal Editor
-Any features regarding the editor customization are tied to the ToolMenus extension, the main module that is defined for designing custom toolbars and menus in the Unreal Editor.
+All the editor customization features in the plugin are managed by the ToolMenus extension, the primary module for creating custom toolbars and menus in the Unreal Editor.

-you can access to all the Toolmenus handlers by running a console command that is already added on the plugin settings for convenience.
+You can access all the Toolmenus handlers by running a console command, which is already added in the plugin settings for convenience.

 ```Toolmenus.Edit``` By running this command, you will access all the toolmenu handlers